 And how you can try to attract more attention by participating in that discussion.

-The attention that the news receives will partially be mirrored in you results.
+The attention that the news receives will partially be mirrored in your results.

-Say Google successfully concludes their self-driving car project and stars first tests in California.
+Say Google successfully concludes its self-driving car project and stars first tests in California.

-You can easily integrate this technology in a blog posts.
+You can easily integrate this technology in a blog post.